sambgordon/Bubbles.js/README.md

 # ResponsiveBubbles-2
-This is a jQuery-based app that generates bubbles which respond to mouse movement.
-I used Pete R.'s Let it Snow plugin as a sort of framework.
+This is a jQuery-based app that generates bubbles in a full-screen instance of Canvas, which respond to mouse movement.

 List of variables used (so you can search them easily):